Tony Dunkin

 Tony Dunkin (born February 16, 1970) is an American former college basketball standout for Coastal Carolina University.
-He is best known for being the only NCAA Division I men's basketball player to be honored as his conference player of the year all four times.
+He is the only NCAA Division I men's basketball player to be honored as his conference player of the year all four times.
 In 2003–04 he was part of the inaugural 11-person class inducted into the Big South Conference Hall of Fame.

 College career

 Freshman season

 In 1989–90, Dunkin was forced to sit out the Coastal Carolina Chanticleers' first five games due to NCAA eligibility rules because he had just transferred from Jacksonville University.
 In his collegiate debut on December 9, 1989, against Georgia Tech, Dunkin, a forward, scored 22 points on 9-of-15 shooting.
 He scored a season-high 28 points on February 1, 1990, against Campbell en route to averages of 18.1 points and 6.6 rebounds during his rookie campaign.
 He led the Chanticleers to the Big South regular-season and tournament championships, garnering numerous accolades in the process.
 He was named the Big South Player of the Year, the first-ever Big South Rookie of the Year, First Team All-Conference and to the All-Tournament Team.